Master-Atrimoy/Master-Atrimoy/README.md

-- 👋 Hi, I’m @Master-Atrimoy
+# 👋 Hi, I’m @Master-Atrimoy
-- 👨‍🎓 I'm currently employed at TCS as a Generative AI developer.
+#### 👨‍🎓 I'm currently employed at TCS as a Generative AI developer.
-- My day-to-day activities at work include building and managing an AI application from scratch with Python, Langchain, Langgraph, FastAPI, Databricks and Microservices.
-- 👀 I’m keenly interested in Data Science, Machine Learning, AI, and AI Agents-related work.
+---
+I build Generative AI systems that work outside the comfort zone of demos —
+where inputs are messy, users are unpredictable, and “it worked once” is not good enough.

+---

+## What I actually do (when things inevitably break)

+- Convince LLMs to follow **structure and constraints** (politely… at first) 🧠
+- Build **agentic workflows** that decide, not just respond ⚙️
+- Design **RAG systems** over data that clearly never wanted to be used 📂
+- Turn unstructured chaos into **validated, usable outputs** 🔍

+---

+## Where the real fun begins

+- edge cases that show up only in production
+- outputs that look correct but aren’t
+- prompts that worked yesterday and betray you today
+- data that refuses to be clean

+## Stack (the usual suspects)

+Python • FastAPI • LangGraph • LangChain • Azure Databricks • Pydantic • MLflow • Vector Search

+---

+## Bias (yes, I have opinions)

+- systems > demos
+- structure > prompts
+- real inputs > curated ones

+---

+## Reality check

+LLMs are probabilistic ⚠️
+Users are creative in the worst ways
+Data is… optimistic at best

+That’s the job.
+I enjoy it.

+---

+## Links

 - 📫 How to reach me : Here is my LinkedIn Profile link : https://www.linkedin.com/in/atrimay-saha-98265b1b6/

 <!---